An Image-based Typology for Visualization: Terms and Related Work

-\tochange{ The \textit{visualization images} we discuss refer to figures in papers, which we observed through direct physical visual perception of their visual information.
-Here, \emph{visual information} represents, on the one hand, the visual elements that the authors used to depict data, such as a flow field or a map, and, on the other hand, those we can recognize as words.
-We also differentiate \emph{visual element} from the term \emph{visual stimulus}.
+The \textit{visualization images} we discuss refer to figures in papers, which we visually assessed.
+We differentiate \emph{visual element} from the term \emph{visual stimulus}.
 By \emph{visual elements}, we refer to the individual components or building blocks used by visualization designers or practitioners to create an effective composition in an image.
 Visual elements often include marks and channels such as lines, shapes, colors, textures, icons, and typography (see Munzner's textbook~\cite{munzner2014visualization}).
-Furthermore, we take the psychophysics perspective and use the term \emph{visual stimulus} to mean any visual input or signal that stimulates the visual system ~\cite[pp.\ 394--395]{ware2012information}.
+Furthermore, we take a psychophysics perspective and use the term \emph{visual stimulus} to mean any visual input or signal that stimulates the visual system ~\cite[pp.\ 394--395]{ware2012information}.
 It is a broad term that can include objects, patterns, colors, and any other low-level visual input (\eg, lines)~\cite{wolfe2021guided}.
-As a result, while both \emph{visual element} and \emph{visual stimulus} are related to visual representations, we use \emph{visual element} as input to create visual design compositions and \emph{visual stimulus} to mean input perceived by visual information processors.
-Given this distinction, our \et generalize widely and do not distinguish edge types, print methods, viewpoints, or zoomed-in and zoomed-out levels, thus offering a means to focus on the visual appearance through the most \emph{essential} stimulus.
-By \emph{essential}, we mean the stimulus that tells us what to pay attention to and what to see in an image to enable a user to process the information to build meaning and interpret the image.
-Thus, removing \emph{\et} would remove the prominent representation from the image and thus undermine its interpretability.}
+As a result, while both \emph{visual element} and \emph{visual stimulus} are related to visual representations, we use \emph{visual element} as input to create visual design compositions and \emph{visual stimulus} to mean visual input perceived by visual information processors.
+Given this distinction, \jctg{we use the primary visual focus to represent a stimulus that takes a salient position in a visualization image.}